2021 Annual Report

 How We're Making a Difference

-In 2021, the Alliance continued to conduct and publish research to guide healthcare providers, policymakers, payers, and health care experts towards the effective treatment of obesity
+In 2023, the Alliance continued to conduct and publish research to guide health care providers, policymakers, payers, and health care experts towards the effective treatment of obesity.

 Comprehensive Obesity Benefit

 As a first step toward standardizing the availability of obesity care across plans, the Alliance designed a comprehensive obesity benefit (COB) in 2019 that provides guidance on the core components of obesity care and the conditions under which these services and/or items ought to be covered.
-The Alliance shared the comprehensive obesity benefit at several targeted outreach activities in 2021, including:
+In 2023, the Alliance shared the comprehensive obesity benefit at several targeted outreach activities, including:

-The Alliance plans to continue to identify ways to foster a broader adoption of the COB by public and private health care payers in 2022.
-These efforts will include identifying potential partners, developing the most effective message framework for communicating the COB, and engaging a range of stakeholders to increase awareness and promote implementation of the benefit.
+The Alliance will continue to identify ways to foster the broader adoption of the COB by public and private health care payers in 2024.

-The Obesity Care Week (OCW) campaign has made significant progress since its inception in 2015, when the Alliance joined with the Obesity Action Coalition, the American Society for Metabolic and Bariatric Surgery, the Obesity Medicine Association, and The Obesity Society as founding members.
+The Obesity Care Week (OCW) campaign has made significant progress since its inception in 2015, when the Alliance joined as a founding member with the Obesity Action Coalition, the American Society for Metabolic and Bariatric Surgery, the Obesity Medicine Association, and The Obesity Society.

-During this year’s OCW, activities included efforts to raise awareness of obesity and the need for access to science-based care, important legislation, and weight bias.
-OCW was fortunate to have the support of more than 100 Champion organizations, many of which are also members of the Alliance.
+During OCW 2023, activities included efforts to raise awareness of obesity and the need for access to science-based care, important legislation, and weight bias.
+OCW was fortunate to have the support of 134 Champion organizations, many of which are also members of the Alliance.
 Champions shared information about OCW with their own networks through printed and online materials, and social media channels.

-Plans are underway for the next Obesity Care Week, which will take place from February27–March 5th, 2022.
+Plans are currently underway for the next Obesity Care Week, which will begin with World Obesity Day on March 4th and continue through March 8th, 2024.

 Resources